 - 3 garlic cloves, finely minced

-- ½ tsp freshly ground black pepper (more for serving)
+- ½ teaspoon freshly ground black pepper (more for serving)

 - ½ cup dry white wine